-Head to the Accident & Emergency department to seek appropriate treatment if you experience the above symptoms.
+Head to the Urgent Care Centre (UCC) to seek appropriate treatment if you experience the above symptoms.

 Learn how to distinguish between an acute and chronic injury, so you can find the appropriate treatment you need.

 A chronic injury, or overuse injury, develops when you experience pain for more than 12 weeks.
 It can arise from repetitive minor strains or poor healing of a previous acute injury.

 An acute injury occurs suddenly and is usually traumatic.
 Examples include a bone fracture or muscle tear.

 Signs that you have an injury, whether chronic or acute, include: